Administration#

 Locked |

-NetHSM with configuration but protected (requires unlock).
-The Operational state implies the Provisioned state. |
+NetHSM with configuration but encrypted and inaccessible data stores.
+Typically, the next step is to unlock the system.
+The Locked state implies the Provisioned state. |

 The current state of the NetHSM can be retrieved as follows.